-Alena’s research focuses on territorial borders, nationalism and memory.
-She has particular interests in how large-scale socio-political transformations like nation- and state-building processes are experienced, interpreted and enacted in everyday life.
-Her doctoral research examined the transformation of the Russian-Estonian border from an integrated borderland to an EU external border from a bottom-up perspective.
+Previous research has looked into processes of remembering and place-making in the context of border change.
+Alena’s PhD project examined the transformation of the Russian-Estonian border from an integrated borderland to an EU external border from a bottom-up perspective.
 Using ethnographic and narrative methods, it looked at how ‘ordinary’ people belonging to different ethnic groups and generations negotiate identity and place in relation to polarised official discourses.
 The research drew attention to the ‘messy’ realities of border change on the ground and argued for paying more attention to the role of memory in the study of borders and socio-political change.
-Key results have been published in the Journal of Ethnic and Migration Studies, East European Politics & Societies and Nationalities Papers; further articles and a book publication are in preparation.
+Key results have been published in the Journal of Ethnic and Migration Studies, European Urban and Regional Studies, East European Politics & Societies and Nationalities Papers.

 Alena has a strong interest in engaging with external audiences through art collaborations.
-Together with the visual artist Eva Engelbert Alena also curated a multimedia exhibition (‘Welcome to European Union’) drawing on her research, which was exhibited in art galleries in Vienna, Salzburg and Loughborough and was awarded a price for interdisciplinarity by the Austrian Federal Chancellery.
-Together with Ele Belfiore, Alena currently represents Loughborough University as a Tate Exchange associate and is involved in “Who are we?”, a six-day cross platform event at the Tate in March 2017.
+Together with the visual artist Eva Engelbert, Alena curated a multimedia exhibition (‘Welcome to European Union’) drawing on her research, which was exhibited in art galleries in Vienna, Salzburg and Loughborough and was awarded a price for interdisciplinarity by the Austrian Federal Chancellery in 2014.
+Together with Ele Belfiore, Alena represented Loughborough University as a Tate Exchange associate and was involved in “Who are we?”, a six-day cross platform event at the Tate in March 2017.

 Alena teaches on communication and cultural theory, creative industries and research methods (SSB301 Media, Identity and Inequality, SSB302 Researching Communications, SSA306 Media Landscapes, LLP405 Tourism and Heritage Industries).